kayanbadejo/NYC_Payroll_Data/README.md

 # NYC Payroll Data ETL Pipeline

-This project provides a comprehensive Modular Data ETL Pipeline solution to extract NYC Payroll Data data from flat CSV files downloaded from Google Cloud storage to a local PC, transform the extracted data and load it to a Staging Database on an on-premises PostgreSQL Server.
+This project provides a comprehensive Modularized ETL Pipeline solution to extract NYC Payroll Data from flat CSV files downloaded from Google Cloud storage to a local PC, transform the extracted data and load it to a Staging Database in PostgreSQL Server.
 The Transformed data from the Staging Area is then loaded into structured dimensions and fact tables in an Enterprise Data Warehouse EDW for reporting and analysis.
-Also, aggregate tables that answer the following key business questions have been developed in the EDW:
+Also, aggregate tables have been developed in the EDW that answer key business questions such as:

 - how are the city's financial resources allocated?
 - how much of the city's budget is being devoted to overtime?